-Improving the accuracy of cancer diagnoses: New spectroscopy technique could help doctors better identify breast tumorsJanuary 3rd, 2013 in Cancer
+Improving the accuracy of cancer diagnoses: New spectroscopy technique could help doctors better identify breast tumorsJanuary 3, 2013 by Anne Trafton in Medicine & Health / Cancer

 Tiny calcium deposits can be a telltale sign of breast cancer.
 However, in the majority of cases these microcalcifications signal a benign condition.
 A new diagnostic procedure developed at MIT and Case Western Reserve University (CWRU) could help doctors more accurately distinguish between cancerous and noncancerous cases.